lichkitsch/campaigns/rules.md

 # _DNDuet_ Core Rules
-_DNDuet_ (Dramatic Narrative Duet) is a tabletop role-playing game optimized for play between as few as one game master (GM) and one player.
+_DNDuet_ (Dramatic Narrative Duet) is a tabletop role-playing game optimized for play between one game master (GM) and one player.
+The player roleplays a character living and interacting with a world that is created and controlled by the GM.

 ## Action Rolls